 "The first week we used the shotguns, we realized we were going to have a chance," Burns says.

 After a few years, the crew had to take out their guns less and less often.
 In the '90s, Burns says, there were more complaints about the guns, but he thinks that’s because the new students didn’t know how bad the thing had been before.

 "It's really amazing how well it has worked," he says.
 "I don’t know what we would do at this point if they came back in as hard as they were since we don’t have the gun option anymore.”

 Yes, times have changed.
 With terrorism and mass shootings always in the news, the university’s not using shotguns to control birds anymore.

-“To this day, if there’s some up in a tree, I’ll clap real hard which will scare them," Burns jokes.
+“To this day, if there’s some up in a tree, I’ll clap real hard, which will scare them," he jokes.
 "It usually hurts my hands, but I’ll still clap.
 I like to see 'em fly.
 I've seen the results of them being in an area, and it’s not pretty."

-Admiration for grackles seems to be growing in Austin.
-There's grackle graffiti, grackle T-shirts, even a bar named "the Grackle."
-These days some people think of the birds as equals to Austin's beloved bridge bats.
+These days there's grackle graffiti, grackle T-shirts, even a bar named "The Grackle."
+Some people think of the birds as equals to Austin's beloved bridge bats.